-Currently in place are 3 necessary prerequisites for becoming a licensed physical therapist.
+There are 3 necessary prerequisites for becoming a licensed physical therapist:

 - Post-bachelor’s Doctoral degree in physical therapy from an accredited program.

 - Passing the National Physical Therapy Examination (NPTE) and becoming licensed in your state of practice.

-Step 1: Undergraduate Degree in the Sciences (Pre-Physical Therapy)
+Step 1: Undergraduate Degree in the Sciences (Pre-PT)

 University admissions staff seek applicants with solid high school grades and a genuine interest in pursuing a health profession.
 It’s important to know you do not have to declare yourself as pre-PT in the beginning and you can be pre-PT as an undergraduate in any major.
 However, certain majors can better prepare students for this field.
 Learn about the best undergrad major for PT school.